Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 However, it may make sense for anyone who has more than one interest, who wants to broaden the scope of their schooling, or who feels as though a second major will help their future career prospects.

-For example, students studying international business may find it helpful to their careers to get a double major in a language.
+For example, students studying international business may find it helpful to their careers to add a second major in a language.

-If someone believes that the return on investment—both in their time and their money—will be high then a double major may be right for them.
+If someone believes that the return on investment — both in their time and, potentially, money — will be high, then a double major may be right for them.

 One Alternative to Double Majoring

-There is one more way for a student to broaden his or her horizons and go after their passions throughout their education, and that’s with a minor.
+There is another way for a student to broaden their horizons and go after their passions throughout their education, and that’s with a minor.

-While a major is a student’s main area of study, a minor can be a secondary area of study for students that requires fewer credit hours to complete than a second major.
+While a major is a student’s main area of study, a minor can be a secondary area of study that requires fewer credit hours to complete than a second major.

-It can help students broaden their educational scope, allow them to further study areas they are passionate about, and help them walk away with more skills upon graduation.
+Adding a minor can help you broaden your educational scope, allow you to further study areas you are passionate about, and help you walk away with more skills upon graduation.

-Students can still list this minor on their resumes as well, which could potentially help them impress recruiters during their post-graduation job search.
+While a minor doesn’t carry as much weight as a major, you can still list a minor on your resume, which could potentially help you impress recruiters during your post-graduation job search.

 Being Financially Prepared to Go After Any Degree You Want

-Whether you decide to go after one major, two majors, two degrees, a minor, or some combination of the above, it’s important to be financially prepared for what’s ahead.
+Whether you decide to go after one major, two majors, two degrees, a major and a minor, or some combination of the above, it’s important to be financially prepared for what’s ahead.

-To apply for a private student loan, students generally fill out a loan application either alone or with a co-signer.
+To fill in any gaps in funding, some students may also consider a private student loan via a bank, credit union, or online lender.
+To apply for a private student loan, students generally fill out a loan application either alone or with a cosigner.

-Unlike federal student loans, the amount a person qualifies for, along with what interest rate, is usually dependent on the applicant’s credit score and income and other factors.
+Unlike federal student loans, the amount a person qualifies for, along with what interest rate, is usually dependent on the applicant’s (or their cosigner’s) credit score and income, along with other factors.

-While qualifying borrowers could secure a competitive interest rate when applying for a private student loan, it’s important to note that federal student loans offer borrower protections that private student loans do not.
+While qualifying borrowers could secure a competitive interest rate when applying for a private student loan, it’s important to note that federal student loans offer borrower protections that private student loans may not.

 These include deferment and forbearance, income-driven repayment plans, and some loan forgiveness programs.
-Benefits like these mean that students should generally exhaust their federal loan options before considering private student loans.
+Benefits like these mean that students should generally turn to federal loan options before considering private student loans.

 SoFi Loan Products